yanliang12/uae_property_market_dashboard/README.md

-# Abu Dhabi Property Market Dashboard
+# UAE Property Market Dashboard

 1. crawling data from the most popular property search/sale websites, with a real-time scanning style